ben174/hsts-cookie/README.md

 #### Proof of Concept - Created by Ben Friedland
 ##### http://www.bugben.com

-Creates a HSTS Supercookie to fingerprint a browser
+Creates an HSTS Supercookie to fingerprint a browser

 This is a proof of concept self-hosted application which will lay a "super cookie" using the HSTS web standard.